openclimatefix/nowcasting_dataset/README.md

 # nowcasting_dataset
-A multi-process data loader for PyTorch which aligns three separate datasets:
+Pre-prepare batches of data for use in machine learning training.

+This code combines several data sources including:

 * Satellite imagery (EUMETSAT SEVIRI RSS 5-minutely data of UK)
 * Numerical Weather Predictions (NWPs.
 UK Met Office UKV model from CEDA)
 * Solar PV power timeseries data (from PVOutput.org, downloaded using our [pvoutput Python code](https://github.com/openclimatefix/pvoutput).)
+* Topographic data.
+* The Sun's azimuth and angle.

+# History of nowcasting_dataset
 When we first started writing `nowcasting_dataset`, our intention was to load and align data from these three datasets on-the-fly during ML training.
-And `nowcasting_dataset` can still be used that way!
 But it just isn't quite fast enough to keep a modern GPU constantly fed with data when loading multiple satellite channels and multiple NWP parameters.
 So, now, this code is used to pre-prepare thousands of batches, and save these batches to disk, each as a separate NetCDF